Skip to main content

 You cannot register and vote if:

-Nevada voters should be aware that if they fail to vote in two consecutive federal elections, the local county clerk/Registrar of Voters will cancel their voter registration.
-They must re-register if they want to vote.
+Nevada voters should be aware that if they fail to vote in two consecutive federal elections, the local county clerk/Registrar of Voters may eventually cancel their voter registration.
+They must re-register to vote.
+If their mail is returned as undeliverable, the voter will be placed on inactive status.

 To see if you’re registered to vote, visit Nevada’s Secretary of State voting site.